Notes on Sailing Small Schooners

 You can make storm trysails with a small gaff, to increase the area and bring the center of effort a bit further aft, but I've never done so.

 On the used sail market, there are many storm jibs available.
-I find that these tend to be constructed to meet race regulations, not to really be used frequently (they are too lightly-constructed for extensive heavy-weather use).
+I've found that these tend to be constructed to meet race regulations, not to really be used frequently (they are too lightly-constructed for extensive heavy-weather use).
 I've always had storm sails built to my specifications, though this is costly, but results in something that really works.